zehpunktbarron/pervious_area_calculator/README.md

 # pervious_area_calculator
-a python script to calculate (im-)pervious areas mainly based on NDVI
+a straightforward python script to calculate (im-)pervious areas mainly based on NDVI for ArcGIS 10.2